Attachment-Focused EMDR

 You may notice:

-Rather than feeling pulled back into old patterns, there is often a growing sense of being more present, grounded, and able to move forward.
+Rather than feeling pulled back into old patterns, there is often a growing sense of flexibility and resilience.

 Getting Started

-If you’re curious whether this approach might be a good fit, a complimentary 15-minute consultation offers space to ask questions and get a sense of whether this feels aligned.
+If you’re curious whether this approach might be a good fit, a complimentary 15-minute consultation allows us to discuss questions you may have and get a sense of whether this approach feels aligned.